 Thoracic Pain - a perspective from our physio

-The most common posture I see today is what I call a rounded shoulder, poked neck posture.
+The most common posture I see today is a rounded shoulder, poked chin posture.
 As soon as one sits and rounds through their thoracic spine their head lowers and eyes look towards the floor.
-Naturally to fix the problem and be able to see straight ahead we lift our heads, creating a poked neck.
+Naturally to fix the problem and be able to see straight ahead we lift our heads from the neck, creating a poked chin.
 What we should be doing is starting from the source – correct the movement in the thoracic spine to counteract secondary effects in the neck.

-My earlier treatment techniques of releasing tight muscles, loosening stiff joint, strengthening the weaknesses and moving correctly are not wrong, they just need to be combined with techniques to improve postural habits.
+My earlier treatment techniques of releasing tight muscles, loosening stiff joints, strengthening the weaknesses and moving correctly are not wrong, they just need to be combined with techniques to improve postural habits and must invove strength training.
 I know some cool techniques to do just that so if you are suffering from thoracic pain and find yourself behind a computer most of the day come on in and see Jayme!